space-sh/docker-volumes/README.md

 	Downloads and installs the latest Docker Engine from Docker.
 	Also adds the targetuser to the docker group.
 	Will reinstall if already installed.

 ## /ls/
 	List all volumes

-## /ps/
-	Check statuses for volumes defined in conf file

 ## /restore/